--Files named with "ByVar" contains variations sorted from the most to the least pathogenic (according to the VaRank score)
+-Files named with "ByVar" contains variations sorted from the most to the least pathogenic (according to the VaRank score.

 In some cases, one variation can be annotated using several genes.
 This happens when overlapping genes exists.
 VaRank selects the most pathogenic annotation and thus the first gene described is the one corresponding to this situation.
 VaRank keep all the other gene names.
-In the following example, BBS1 is the gene in consideration for the annotation of the considered variation but as indicated in the column "Gene" there is a second gene that is DPP3:
+In the following example, BBS1 is the gene retained for the annotation of the considered variation but as indicated in the column "Gene" there is a second overlapping gene (e.g. DPP3):